burakozyurek/FluxInside/manual.md

 ## Supported Model Files
 FluxInside does not currently provide tools to construct genome-scale metabolic models (GEMs) from scratch.

-Models should first be prepared using external software such as:
+Models should first be configured and exported as MATLAB (`.mat`) file using one of the constraint based optimization tool such as:

+- COBRApy
 - COBRA Toolbox
-- COBRApy
 - RAVEN Toolbox

-and exported as MATLAB (`.mat`) files.

 ### Supported MATLAB Formats